roneng/relight-fire/blueprint.md

     - `layout.tsx`: Custom layout for the signup page, removing the footer.
   - **/pairing**: The page for users to pair their accounts.
     - `layout.tsx`: Custom layout for the pairing page, removing the footer.
+  - **/forgot-password**: The page for users to request a password reset.
+    - `layout.tsx`: Custom layout for the forgot-password page.
+  - **/reset-password**: The page for users to reset their password.
+    - `layout.tsx`: Custom layout for the reset-password page.
   - **/questions**: The page for couples to answer questions.
   - **/games**: The page for couples to play games.
   - **/chat**: The page for users to chat with an AI.